Blue Line (Bangkok): History

-Construction of the line from Hua Lamphong to Bang Sue began on 19 November 1996.
+During construction, the consultancy was led by the "Berger-CSC 1 Consortium," comprising the following consulting firms: Louis Berger and many more, as well as a joint venture of Mott Macdonald and De Leuw Cather.

 The project suffered multiple delays not only because of the 1997 economic crisis, but also due to challenging civil engineering works of constructing massive underground structures deep in the water-logged soil upon which the city is built.
 The MRT Blue Line opened for a limited public trial period of several weeks starting on 13 April 2004.
 On 3 July 2004, the line was officially opened at 19:19 local time by HM King Bhumibol and Queen Sirikit who were accompanied by other members of the royal family.
-Within 30 minutes of its opening, sightseers filled the system to its maximum capacity, but after the initial rush ridership settled down to around 180,000 riders daily — considerably lower than projections of over 400,000, despite fares being slashed in half from 12 to 38 baht to 10-15 baht per trip.
+Within 30 minutes of its opening, sightseers filled the system to its maximum capacity, but after the initial rush ridership settled down to around 180,000 riders daily—considerably lower than projections of over 400,000, despite fares being slashed in half from 12 to 38 baht to 10-15 baht per trip.
+It was scheduled to be opened in 2003, in time for the same year's APEC summit, and later pushed back again to April and then August of the following year.
+However, no problems were encountered during the test run; the official opening was brought forward.

+During the early years, it was named the subway as an alternate name.